 What’s the Child Dental Benefits Schedule?

-In Australia, children aged between two and 18 years have free basic dental care through the public system, all part of the Commonwealth-funded Child Dental Benefits Schedule (CDBS).
-This free scheme is particularly ideal for low-income families who can't afford private dental care.
+In Australia, children aged between two and 18 years may have access to a means-test basic dental care through the public system, all part of the Commonwealth-funded Child Dental Benefits Schedule (CDBS).
+To check if your child is eligible for the CDBS go to the Department of Human Services website.

 Benefits for basic dental services, including examinations, X-rays, cleaning, fissure sealing, fillings, root canals and extractions, are capped at $1000 per child over two consecutive calendar years.
 Children won’t even have to be on a waiting list – the young patient will be given the next available appointment.